Skip to main content

 Updated over a week ago

-iBanFirst is a payment institution (as per the European directive PSD2) licensed by the National Bank of Belgium since 2013 under registration number 0849.872.824.
+iBanFirst is a payment institution authorized by the National Bank of Belgium since 2013, in accordance with the European PSD2 directive, and registered under number 0849.872.824.

-iBanFirst is authorized to operate in 30 countries of the European Economic Area, as per the free provision of services European directive.
+iBanFirst is authorized to conduct its activities in 30 countries within the European Economic Area, in accordance with the legislation on the free provision of services in the European Union.

 As a licensed payment institution, iBanFirst is authorized to: